kubernetes/test-infra/prow/jobs.md

  - `/test all` : When posting `/test all`, all automatically run jobs will run conditionally.

-Note: is is possible to configure a job's `trigger` to match any of the above keywords (`/retest` and/or `/test all`) but this behavior is not suggested as it will confuse developers that expect consistent behavior from these commands.
+Note: It is possible to configure a job's `trigger` to match any of the above keywords (`/retest` and/or `/test all`) but this behavior is not suggested as it will confuse developers that expect consistent behavior from these commands.
 More generally, it is possible to configure a job's `trigger` to match any command that is otherwise known